realA10001986/Dash-Gauges/README.md

 </details>

-In order to connect your Dash Gauges to the TCD, just enter the TCD's hostname - usually "timecircuits" - in the **_Hostname or IP address of TCD_** field in the Dash Gauges' Config Portal.
+To connect your Dash Gauges to the TCD, just enter the TCD's hostname - usually "timecircuits" - in the **_Hostname or IP address of TCD_** field in the Dash Gauges' Config Portal.
 On the TCD, no special configuration is required.

 Afterwards, the Dash Gauges and the TCD can communicate wirelessly and
 - play time travel sequences in sync,